Barack Obama urged President Trump to uphold institutions, American leadership in secret letter

 Of course, Mr. Trump was not Mr. Obama’s preferred recipient.

-The two-term president wanted to pass his duties on to his former secretary of state, Hillary Clinton, who won the popular vote but faltered in the Electoral College to Mr. Trump, whose historic run against the Washington establishment resonated with Rust Belt voters and others disillusioned with politics as usual.
+The two-term president wanted to pass his duties on to his former secretary of state, Hillary Clinton, who won the popular vote but lost the Electoral College to Mr. Trump.
+His historic run against the Washington establishment resonated with Rust Belt voters and others disillusioned with politics as usual.

-Mr. Obama was also the target of personal attacks from Mr. Trump, who built up his political profile by frequently suggesting that the first black president was not born in the U.S. and thus ineligible for office.
+Mr. Obama was also the target of personal attacks from Mr. Trump, especially over his birth certificate, and the outgoing president spent an unusually large amount of time on the campaign trail for Mrs. Clinton.

 Since taking office, Mr. Trump has frequently complained that Mr. Obama left him a “mess,” citing trade and the U.S. economy and global issues such as North Korea’s nuclear ambitions.
+Mr. Obama also has not been as fastidious as other ex-presidents at staying out of current politics, accusing Mr. Trump of “rejecting the future” for scrapping his Paris climate deal.

 The White House letter offered a brief respite from the friction.